 Example of an author keyword map

-An example of a co-occurence map of author keywords for a search on cyberbullying in Scopus.
+An example of a co-occurence map of author keywords for the search a search cyberbullying OR "cyber bullying" in Scopus.
+Chosen threshold: 5 occurrences: of 5874 keywords, 427 keywords meet that threshold.
+Click the picture to open the map in VOSviewer Online.

 Activity: Creating a keyword map with VOSviewer